 - (d) Support and Revenue Contributions received and unconditional promises to give are measured at their fair values and are reported as an increase in net assets. - (e) Revenue Recognition All contributions are considered to be available for unrestricted use unless specifically restricted by the donor.
 Amounts received that are designated for future periods or restricted by the donor for specific purposes are reported as restricted support that increases the net assets with donor restrictions class.
-When a donor restriction expires, that is, when a stipulated time restriction ends or purpose restriction is accomplished, net assets with donor restrictions are reclassified to net assets without and reported in the statement of activities as net assets released from restrictions. - (f) Management Estimates The preparation of financial statements in conformity with U.S. generally accepted accounting principles requires management to make estimates, including estimates relating to assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of financial statements and the reported amounts of revenues and expenses during the reporting period.
-Actual results could differ from these estimates. - (g) Contributions Receivable The Foundation solicits pledges and grants from individuals, corporations, foundations, and local businesses.
+When a donor restriction expires, that is, when a stipulated time restriction ends or purpose restriction is accomplished, net assets with donor restrictions are reclassified to net assets without and reported in the statement of activities as net assets released from restrictions. - (f) Contributions Receivable The Foundation solicits pledges and grants from individuals, corporations, foundations, and local businesses.
 Management periodically evaluates the contributions receivable and determines the need for an allowance for doubtful accounts.
 Management considers the Foundation's past receivables loss experience, adverse situations that may affect the donor's ability to pay, and current economic conditions.
-There are no contributions receivable as of June 30, 2020 and 2019. - (h) Recently Issued Accounting Standards In 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
-The guidance in this ASU supersedes the leasing guidance in Topic 840, Leases.
-Under the new guidance, lessees are required to recognize lease assets and lease liabilities on the balance sheet for all leases with terms longer than twelve months.
-Leases will be classified as either finance or operating, with classification affecting the pattern of expense recognition in the income statement.
-The new standard is effective for fiscal years beginning after December 15, 2021, including interim periods within those fiscal years.
-A modified retrospective transition approach is required for lessees for capital and operating leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements, with certain practical expedients available.
-FCPF is currently evaluating the impact of their pending adoption of the new standard on its financial statements. - (i) Income Tax Matters The Foundation has been granted tax exempt status under the Internal Revenue Code Section 501(c)(3) on all income other than unrelated business income.
-The Foundation has been classified as an organization that is not a private foundation. - (j) Uncertain Tax Positions As of June 30, 2020, the Foundation had no uncertain tax positions that qualify for either recognition or disclosure in the financial statements.
-The tax years subject to examination by the taxing authorities are the years ended June 30, 2017 through 2019.
+There are no contributions receivable as of June 30, 2021 and 2020. - (g) Unconditional Promises to Give Unconditional promises to give are total pledges of future contributions made by individuals, foundations and/or local businesses.
+Unconditional promises to give, less an appropriate reserve, are recorded at their estimated fair value.
+Amounts due more than one year later are recorded at the present value of the estimated future cash flows, discounted at the incremental borrowing rate of 3.25%.
+Amortization of the discount is credited to contributions and donations income.
+The expiration of a donor-imposed restriction on a contribution or endowment is recognized in the period in which the restriction expires, and the related resources then are classified as unrestricted net assets.